StratoKit/strato-runner/packages/lazy-recursive-merge/README.md

 {a: 'a', b: 'a/hello', p: 'hello', f: 'm:a/hello'}
 ```

+In other words, the key `p` in the last object was used by the key `b` in the second object, and the key `f` in the last object used the key `b` in turn.

+This way, you can define configurations that are loosely coupled but can change any part of the final configuration programmatically.
+This is a useful property for pluggable systems.

 ## How it works

 Given an array of objects, they are merged as follows: